RobertCsordas/cifs_old/readme.md

 =============

 It is copied from 4.12, working kernels fs/cifs folder, a custom makefile is added, and some constants are moved to config.h file (because there is no graphical config utility here).
-So you'll basically get 4.12 CIFS module on 4.13 and 4.14 kernels.
+So you'll basically get 4.12 CIFS module on newer kernels.